tacodtripe/to_do_list/README.md

 ## Getting Started - How to deploy on your machine

 - Clone the project
-- If webpack it's not installed in your machine use `npm install webpack webpack-cli --save-dev`
 - run `npm start` at your command line

 ### Prerequisites